 For starters, you might experience some breakouts.
 Not everyone will, but it is perfectly normal.
 Bentonite clay is toxin-drawing, so it is bound to suck out all the junk that has been lurking beneath your skin.
 Fret not; persistence is your (new) friend.

 How would you rather clear your acne?

-There are a couple of methods I use to even out my skin tone from all the Post Acne Marks—let us call her PAM.
+There are a couple of methods I use to even out my skin tone from all the acne marks/blemishes — also known as post inflammatory hyperpigmentation (or PIH).
 I switch it up so it does not get boring, just like exercising!

-After gently rinsing off the mask with warm water, I apply freshly squeezed lemon juice to PAM and wait for it to dry completely before moisturizing with jojoba oil.
+After gently rinsing off the mask with warm water, I add the freshly squeezed juice from half a lemon to some raw honey and apply it to my face.
+After 10 - 15mins, I'll rinse it off with cool water before moisturizing with jojoba oil.

 Lemon juice is a citrus extract that is a natural bleach and mild exfoliator.
 So, the logic of using this for fading acne scars is: